adsabs/adsabs-dev-api/README.md

 All requests to the search endpoint must include at least the *&q* query parameter.
 All parameter values shoud be UTF-8 and url-encoded.
 For search syntax and descriptions of the fields returned, see below.

+### A note about "databases"

+The ADS content is divided into a few separate databases: "astronomy", "physics" & "general".
+By default, the API does not discriminate between them.
+To limit a search to "astronomy" articles you must add **&filter=database:astronomy** to the request parameters.

+### Search parameters

 The list of possible parameters is as follows.
 A "*" indicates a parameter that is not available at the "basic" access level.

 #### q